muratk3n/thirdwave/en/README.md

 It's not surprising fascists sometimes [offering](2020/07/right-acting-left.md) hard-left policies.
-While it's fine to have left policies, you really don't need the accompanying drama, or deaths.
+While it's fine to have some left actions, you really don't need the accompanying drama, or deaths.

 "[T]he Brasilian government launched the benefits ... with an average